leductoan3082004/thesis/RUN_INSTRUCTIONS.md

 - `warmup_rounds` inside `config/system-config.json` controls how many rounds each node waits before emitting convergence signals (default `5` in the sample file).
 - Lower it to `0` to start convergence checks immediately or raise it to defer signals; this replaces the deprecated `CONVERGENCE_WARMUP_ROUNDS` environment override.
 - This is distinct from `MAX_TRAINING_ROUNDS`, which caps the total number of federated rounds.
+- Set `number_of_nodes` in the same file once so Docker launches know how many node configs/services to generate when you omit `--nodes`.

 ### Global Convergence Settings
 - Copy `config/system-config.sample.json` to `config/system-config.json` and edit it to change `enabled`, `tol_abs`, `tol_rel`, or `patience` without touching every node file.
 The resolved file is gitignored so you can keep environment-specific thresholds private.